Can You Work While on Disability? Yes — But Know the Rules

-A letter bearing the seal of the Social Security Administration arrived toward the end of spring.
-James was afraid to open it.
+Anytime a letter bearing the seal of the Social Security Administration arrives, James feels afraid to open it.

 It’s a difficult, frustrating balancing act, trying to work enough to maintain independence — but not so much that his benefits are cut off.
 It’s also suffused with fear.
 James talked to The Penny Hoarder about his experience but asked that his last name not be used out of concern of running afoul of the federal agency.

 Millions of people are in James’ situation, fearful and confused by the labyrinth of rules governing their benefits.
 Disability benefits experts say discrimination, confusion regarding the rules and fear of benefits being cut at any time are all too common.
 And that’s despite the official Social Security position that people on disability should work to their fullest potential.

 Here’s a primer on how the system works.

 Is It Legal to Work While on Disability?

 Yes, it’s even encouraged.
 The Social Security Administration helps disabled people find employment through work-incentive programs.
 How much a disabled worker is allowed to work and earn depends on several factors, and the two primary forms of assistance — Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) — work very differently.

 To be eligible for either program, the Social Security Administration first determines if applicants are disabled using a specific definition.

 According to the SSA, “disabled” means applicants: